-you don’t want me to pour out my reminiscences about that shit. trust me. i’m saying just enough by telling you the lead actress showed up the night of the show still not knowing any of her lines, and even working with the director for a solid hour in an effort to do some last minute memorizing didn’t help much. it wouldn’t have been so bad if there weren’t pivotal scenes of dialogue in which only the two of us were on the stage. she ended up omitting several lines, mixing up the order of the ones she did remember, and essentially rewriting entire portions of the script on-stage. i had no choice but to improvise and change my lines in order to save the sinking ship and try to make things sound somewhat coherent. no one in the audience had any idea, so maybe that’s a testament to my skills of improvisation.
+You don’t want me to pour out my reminiscences about that debacle.
+Trust me.
+I’m saying just enough by telling you the lead actress showed up the night of the show still not knowing any of her lines, and even working with the director for a solid hour in an effort to do some last minute memorizing didn’t help much.
+It wouldn’t have been so bad if there weren’t pivotal scenes of dialogue in which only the two of us were onstage.
+She ended up omitting several lines, mixing up the order of the ones she did remember, and essentially rewriting entire portions of the script onstage because she had no idea what she was doing.
+I had no choice but to improvise and rewrite most of my lines on the fly in order to save the sinking ship and try to make things sound somewhat coherent.
+No one in the audience had any idea, so maybe that’s a testament to my skills of improvisation.

-see? you don’t want me to go there.
+See?
+You don’t want me to go there.

-the piano is quite loud, which means you really have to project when you’re singing. it would be tempting to amplify the voice ever so slightly to give it a little extra presence, just for piano songs, but i’m not sure how good that would sound. i like the idea of no amplification at all. it’s a large enough space where, if a lot of people showed up, they could be comfortably accommodated, while at the same time, if not much of anyone came i wouldn’t feel like i was playing in an empty cavernous space.
+The piano is pretty loud, which means you really have to project when you’re singing.
+It would be tempting to amplify the voice ever so slightly to give it a little extra presence, just for piano songs, but I’m not sure how good that would sound. i like the idea of no amplification at all.
+It’s a large enough space where, if a lot of people showed up, they could be comfortably accommodated, while at the same time if not much of anyone came I wouldn’t feel like I was playing in an empty cavernous space.

-i’ll let y’all know either way, as soon as i know what i’m going to do.
+I’ll let y’all know either way, as soon as I know what I’m going to do.